HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.containers.app-service.md

 ## Create the application image

-If you already have an image, skip this step and proceed to [[vs.1.7.#push-the-image-to-a-container-registry]] step.
+If you already have an image, skip this step and proceed to [push-the-image-to-a-container-registry](#push-the-image-to-a-container-registry) step.

 1. Open the application folder in VS Code.